vmware-archive/clarity/CONTRIBUTING.md

 - Create a topic branch from where you want to base your work.
 - Setup your local environment to run and build Clarity.
 See our [build documentation](BUILD.md).
 - Make commits of logical units.
+- Make sure `npm test` passes for each of them.
 - Make sure your commit messages are in the proper format (see below).
 - Push your changes to a topic branch in your fork of the repository.
 - [Submit a pull request](https://help.github.com/articles/about-pull-requests/).